naorhaziz/naorhaziz.github.io/_posts/2025-07-16-under-the-hood-of-amazon-ecs.md

 **ECS Launch Types: EC2 vs. Fargate**
 -------------------------------------

-ECS supports two launch models for running containers: **EC2** and **Fargate**.
-With **EC2 launch type**, you manage a cluster of your own EC2 instances (virtual machines) that run the ECS agent and host your containers.
+ECS supports three launch models for running containers: **EC2**, **Fargate**, and **ECS Anywhere**.
+With the **EC2 launch type**, you manage a cluster of your own EC2 instances that run the ECS agent and host your containers.
 In contrast, **Fargate** is a managed option where AWS runs tasks in isolation without exposing the underlying server to you.
+**ECS Anywhere** allows you to run ECS tasks on your own on-premises infrastructure or other compute environments using the ECS agent.

 **Why does this matter?** In Fargate, each task gets its **micro-VM** and does _not_ share the kernel, CPU, memory, or network interface with other tasks.
 That design gives you a strong, hypervisor‑level isolation boundary out of the box.
 By contrast, when you run ECS tasks on **EC2 instances**, **multiple containers live side‑by‑side on the same host OS**.
 They share the Linux kernel and other system resources, blurring isolation boundaries.